 Air conditioning systems rely on several crucial components to control temperature, transfer heat, and regulate refrigerant flow to cool indoor spaces effectively.

-Thermostat and Control Systems
+Thermostat and control systems

 The thermostat acts as the brain of an air conditioner, allowing us to set our desired temperature and turn the system on or off.
 Modern thermostats have programmable scheduling and smart features to adjust settings remotely and optimize energy use.